Federico-Ciuffardi/JWaterSim/README.md

 * Download the JTeris-X.Y.Z.jar from [releases](https://github.com/Federico-Ciuffardi/JWaterSim/releases)
 * run the jar as an executable:

+## tips
+r - for restart the simulation (generating a random layout of rocks)

 ## Versioning
 Using [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [releases](https://github.com/Federico-Ciuffardi/JWaterSim/releases)